Skip to Main Content

 (b) Virtually Proctored Exams

 Virtual proctoring services are available to all academic departments, though these virtual proctoring services will only be offered on a course by course basis as agreed to by faculty, departmental chairperson, and AVP of the same department.
 Students must be notified prior to or at the time of course registration if virtual proctoring will be required for the course.
-At this time, only fully online classes should utilize virtual proctoring services, until otherwise discussed with Dr. Cheryl Kohen, Dean for the Division of Online Studies.
+At this time, only fully online classes should utilize virtual proctoring services, until otherwise discussed with Dr. Cheryl Kohen, Dean for the Department of Academic Innovation.

 Virtual exam proctoring may be required in specific college courses contingent upon instructor recommendations and academic department approval.
 Proctoring services are offered to ensure authentication and academic integrity.
 The type of proctoring services including face-to-face or virtual options, or the use of these services as a contingency plan in the event of a natural disaster, pandemic, or similar occurrence will be specific to the course as determined by the instructor(s) and the Department Chair.
 The proctoring information will be published in the course syllabus and under the class notes section during course registration.